ld457/NASDAQ-Index-Prediction/README.md

 # SalaryPrediction

-We would like to use classification to predict whether a person's income exceeds $50K/yr based on census data
+We would like to use classification to predict whether a person's income exceeds $50K/yr based on census data.

 ## Members: